37 km · 60–90 min · From $15–25

 Ubud is Bali's spiritual and cultural heart, nestled among rice terraces and rainforest in the island's interior.
 The 37 km journey from Ngurah Rai Airport takes 60–90 minutes through busy Denpasar traffic.
 The airport taxi cartel charges the highest rates on the island for this route, making pre-booking essential.
 A pre-booked transfer to Ubud costs roughly half the airport taxi counter price and your driver waits at arrivals.

-| Option | Price (est.) | Notes |
+| Option | Price (est.) | What's included |

 |---|---|---|

-| Pre-booked transfer | $15–25 | Fixed price, meet & greet, door-to-door |
+| Pre-booked transfer | $15–25 | Fixed all-in price · meet & greet · flight tracking · ALL surcharges and tolls included · free cancellation |

-| Ride-hailing app | $10–16 | Upfront pricing, may have surge |
+| Ride-hailing app | $10–16 | Upfront pricing - pickup may require walking to a designated zone, surge during busy times |

 The airport taxi counter charges 400,000–600,000 IDR ($25–40) to Ubud.
 Grab costs 180,000–280,000 IDR ($12–18) but the airport pickup is complicated.
 No public transport runs to Ubud from the airport.
 A pre-booked transfer costs $15–25 and is the most reliable option.